Yerbae Expands Midwest Convenience Store Presence with Casey's General Stores Authorization

 Forward-Looking Statements

-This press release contains certain forward-looking statements within the meaning of the federal securities laws with respect to the proposed business combination between SHOT and Yerbaé.
-All statements other than statements of historical facts contained in this press release, including statements regarding Pubco’s, SHOT’s or Yerbaé’s future results of operations and financial position, Pubco’s, SHOT’s and Yerbaé’s business strategy, prospective costs, timing and likelihood of success, plans and objectives of management for future operations, future results of current and anticipated operations of Pubco, SHOT and Yerbaé, and the expected value of the combined company after the transactions, are forward-looking statements.
+This press release contains certain forward-looking statements within the meaning of the federal securities laws with respect to the business of Yerbaé as well as with respect to proposed business combination between Safety Shot and Yerbaé, including any anticipated synergies or benefits derived from the proposed transaction.
+All statements other than statements of historical fact contained in this press release, including statements regarding Yerbaé’s or Safety Shot’s future results of operations and financial position, Yerbaé’s and Safety Shot’s business strategy, prospective costs, timing and likelihood of success, plans and objectives of management for future operations, future results of current and anticipated operations of Yerbaé and Safety Shot, and the expected value of the combined company after the transactions, are forward-looking statements.
 These forward-looking statements generally are identified by the words “believe,” “project,” “expect,” “anticipate,” “estimate,” “intend,” “strategy,” “future,” “opportunity,” “plan,” “may,” “should,” “will,” “would,” “will be,” “will continue,” “will likely result,” and similar expressions.
-These forward-looking statements are subject to a number of risks, uncertainties and assumptions, including, but not limited to, the following risks relating to the proposed business combination: the risk that the transaction may not be completed in a timely manner or at all, which may adversely affect the price of SHOT’s securities; the occurrence of any event, change or other circumstances that could give rise to the termination of the definitive agreement; the inability to complete the transactions contemplated by the definitive agreement, including due to failure to obtain approval of the shareholders of SHOT or other conditions to closing in the definitive agreement; the inability to obtain or maintain the listing of SHOT ordinary shares on Nasdaq following the business combination; the risk that the transactions contemplated by the business combination disrupt current plans and operations of SHOT as a result of the announcement and consummation of these transactions; the ability to recognize the anticipated benefits of the business combination, which may be affected by, among other things, competition, the ability of the combined company to grow and manage growth economically and hire and retain key employees; costs related to the business combination; changes in applicable laws or regulations; the possibility that Yerbaé or SHOT may be adversely affected by other economic, business, and/or competitive factors; and other risks and uncertainties to be identified in the Registration Statement and accompanying proxy statement/prospectus (when available) relating to the transactions, including those under “Risk Factors” therein, and in other filings with the SEC made by SHOT.
-Moreover, Yerbaé and SHOT operate in very competitive and rapidly changing environments.
-Because forward-looking statements are inherently subject to risks and uncertainties, some of which cannot be predicted or quantified and some of which are beyond Yerbaé’s and SHOT’s control, you should not rely on these forward-looking statements as predictions of future events.
+These forward-looking statements are subject to a number of risks, uncertainties and assumptions, including, but not limited to, the following risks relating to the proposed business combination: the risk that the transaction may not be completed in a timely manner or at all, which may adversely affect the price of Yerbaé’s securities; the occurrence of any event, change or other circumstances that could give rise to the termination of the definitive agreement between Yerbaé and Safety Shot; the inability to complete the transactions contemplated by the definitive agreement between Yerbaé and Safety Shot, including due to failure to obtain approval of the shareholders of Yerbaé or Safety Shot or other conditions to closing in the definitive agreement; the risk that the transactions contemplated by the business combination disrupt current plans and operations of Yerbaé as a result of the announcement and consummation of these transactions; the ability to recognize the anticipated benefits of the business combination, which may be affected by, among other things, competition, the ability of the combined company to grow and manage growth economically and hire and retain key employees; costs related to the business combination; changes in applicable laws or regulations; the possibility that Yerbaé or Safety Shot may be adversely affected by other economic, business, and/or competitive factors; and other risks, including those under the heading “Risk Factors” Yerbaé’s filings with the SEC or on SEDAR+ at sedarplus.ca.
+Moreover, Yerbaé operates in very competitive and rapidly changing environments.
+Because forward-looking statements are inherently subject to risks and uncertainties, some of which cannot be predicted or quantified and some of which are beyond Yerbaé’s control, readers should not rely on these forward-looking statements as predictions of future events.
 Forward-looking statements speak only as of the date they are made.
-None of Yerbaé or SHOT gives any assurance that either Yerbaé or SHOT will achieve its expectations.
-Readers are cautioned not to put undue reliance on forward-looking statements, and except as required by law, Yerbaé and SHOT assume no obligation and do not intend to update or revise these forward-looking statements, whether as a result of new information, future events, or otherwise.
+Yerbaé does not give any assurance that either Yerbaé or Safety Shot will achieve these expectations.
+Readers are cautioned not to put undue reliance on forward-looking statements, and except as required by law, Yerbaé assumes no obligation and does not intend to update or revise these forward-looking statements, whether as a result of new information, future events, or otherwise.

 Legal Disclaimer: